Amazon Anniversary Scam & How to Avoid It

 Clean up your digital footprint

 The average person generates 1.7 MB of data every second.
 Cybercriminals like the ones responsible for the Amazon anniversary scam rely on this data to operate.
 They need information like your contact details to reach you, the apps and accounts you use to target you, and passwords and Social Security numbers for the worst crimes.
+Cleaning up your digital footprint can make a big difference.

 To protect yourself from scams, identity theft, and general invasion of privacy, we recommend you remove as much of your data from the internet as possible.
 You can check our guide for detailed instructions on how to do this.